Guild of One-Name Studies

 Checking the results for other countries is on my 'to do' list.

-Barsby is now distributed across the world with families emigrating to the United States of America and Australia in the 19th Cenury (and probably since)
+Barsby is now distributed across the world with families emigrating to the United States of America and Australia in the 19th Cenury (and probably since).
+I have recently also fouind that there was a family in South Africa as well in the 19th Century.

 As far as data is concerned, I am in the very early days of initially collecting England & Wales Birth/Marriage/Death & Census data which I am putting into families as I go along.
 I will be expanding my data collection to the rest of the world in the future as I am aware that there are families in the USA/Canada and Australia at a minimum.